Govind Ballabh Pant: Chief Minister of Uttar Pradesh

-Pant took over as the Chief Minister of the United Provinces from 1937 to 1939.

-In 1945, the British Labour government ordered new elections to the Provincial legislatures.
-The Congress won a majority in the 1946 elections in the United Provinces and Pant was again the Premier, continuing even after India's independence in 1947 till 1954.
+After the Constitution of India came into force, Pant became the Chief Minister of Uttar Pradesh, a position he held till 1954.
 His judicious reforms and stable governance in the Uttar Pradesh stabilised the economic condition of the most populous State of India.

 The Ram Janmabhoomi issue emerged during his rule.
 The idols of Rama and Sita were installed inside the Babri Masjid on the night of 22–23 December 1949 and the devotees began to gather from the next day.
 Home Minister Vallabhbhai Patel and Prime Minister Jawaharlal Nehru directed Pant to remove the idols, however Pant was not willing to remove the idols and added that "there is a reasonable chance of success, but things are still in a fluid state and it will be hazardous to say more at this stage".
 By 1950, the state took control of the structure under section 145 CrPC and allowed Hindus, not Muslims, to perform their worship at the site.

 He played a significant role in developing panchayat system in the state.
 He also urged farmers to become self-reliant and educate their children and strive on a co-operative basis to enhance their life and ways of cultivation.